CacioA/CacioA/README.md

 - 🔭 I have just finished [a User Management Project in Java (Spring, Hibernate, JPA, Thymeleaf, MYSQL)](https://github.com/CacioA/SpringCustomerManagCRUD_API)

-- 🌱 I’m currently learning **Angular** which I will be using to develop a Full-stack project.

 - Connect with me on   [LinkedIn](https://www.linkedin.com/in/antoniocacio/).

 <h3 align="left">Languages and Tools:</h3>